Tyler State Park

 What we didn’t like: Some distant road noise from Interstate 20.
 Sites were small for a rig our size and well placed large rocks meant to keep people from driving on the grass made it very difficult to maneuver into and out of the site.
 Most sites are not level.

-One thought on “Tyler State Park”
+2 thoughts on “Tyler State Park”

 Wow- what a beautiful place – I can see why y’all want to go back there!
 I don’t think I’d like “friendly” raccoons visiting the campsite either.
 Unless I was inside the RV looking out at them.